 - If you think you may be pregnant or may have impregnated your partner

 - Pregnancy warning: This drug can have harmful effects on the unborn baby.
-Women of child bearing potential should use effective methods of birth control during your cancer treatment.
-Men with female partners of child bearing potential should use effective methods of birth control during your cancer treatment and for at least 3 months after your cancer treatment.
+Women of childbearing potential should use effective methods of birth control during your cancer treatment and for at least 6 months after your cancer treatment.
+Men with female partners of childbearing potential should use condoms during your cancer treatment and for at least 3 months after your cancer treatment.
 Let your doctor know right away if you think you may be pregnant or may have impregnated your partner.